Home

 Schizophrenic delusions continue for much longer periods of time - for months, even years.
 In fact, they may be so persistent as to be a fixed (although false) belief.

 Also, schizophrenic delusions tend to be a more negative experience for the patient.
 They may believe they are being persecuted and involve feelings of isolation and alienation.
-This is a part of what makes schizophrenia so isolating.
+This is a part of what makes schizophrenia so isolating and debilitating.

 In bipolar disorder, the delusions often have a wish-fulfillment dimension.
 They are more optimistic and reflect "great expectations" - albeit ill-founded and unlikely.